daijir/scripture-habit/README.md

 > "If ye have desires to serve God ye are called to the work."
 > — Doctrine and Covenants 4:3

+## Bmbola Osholowu's Favorite Quote

+“Service is the rent we pay for the privilege of living on this earth.” — Shirley Chisholm